Brennan-M-Long/Brennan-M-Long/README.md

   </i></b>
 </div>

 U.S. Army combat veteran with 9 years of Active-Duty military service; active secret.
 Results-driven individual with proven leader attributes and a team-player mindset.
-Recipient of multiple awards for professionalism and the commitment to growth.
+Recipient of multiple awards for professionalism and the commitment to personal and professional growth.

 <div align="left">
   <i><b>